⚠️ NOTE ⚠️: The

 ] as const satisfies WizardSteps<StepName>;

-The wizard requires a serializeFormValues function which translates the formValues object state into a format that can be stored (cookie) or transmitted (from the server to the client) and reconstructed with the deserializeFormValues function later.
-Please ensure that there are no undefined form values, since this will cause errors when returned by the getServerSideProps function.
-Instead, use null to represent the empty state of a form field.
+The wizard requires a serializeState function which translates the state object into a format that can be stored (cookie) or transmitted (from the server to the client) and reconstructed with the deserializeState function later.
+Please ensure that there are no undefined values, since these are not serializable and will cause errors when returned by the getServerSideProps function.
+Instead, use null to represent empty states.

-The following example shows how to (de-)serialise date values.
+The following example shows how to (de-)serialize date values.

 import { parseISO } from 'date-fns';